• Skip to main content

 Almond Paste

-• Pulse the skinned almonds in a food processor to a coarse crumb, don’t over mix as they will become claggy.
-Place in a bowl and add the egg white, water and icing sugar.
-Stir until it starts to come together like a dough.
+• Place the skinned almonds in a food processor and pulse together until they come together into a paste – you may need to add a teaspoon of water.
+Tip in a bowl and add the egg white and icing sugar.
+Stir until you ave a smooth paste.
 Press into a sausage shape, wrap and place in the fridge until needed.

 Tanghzong

-• Place all three ingredients in a small saucepan.
-Whisk together with a balloon whisk, on a medium to high heat until it thickens and bubbles.
-Remove from the heat and pour onto a plate and cover.
-Once it’s cooled to room temperature, it’s ready to use.
+• Place all three ingredients in a small saucepan and whisk together with a balloon whisk over a medium to high heat until the mixture thickens and bubbles.
+Remove from the heat, pour onto a plate and cover.
+Once cooled to room temperature, it's ready to use.

 Dough

-• Place the flour, sugar, cardamom and salt in the bowl of a free standing mixer with a dough hook attached and then add the cooled tanghzong.
+• Place the flour, sugar, cardamom and salt in the bowl of a stand mixer fitted with a dough hook, then add the cooled tangzhong.

-• Sprinkle the yeast into the milk in a bowl and stir to dissolve.
-(If using dried just add it to the flour).
-Pour the milk into the flour and mix on a slow speed.
-Now add the egg.
-Finally add the butter, mix until you have a smooth, silky, elastic dough, approximately 5-6 minutes.
-You may need to add an extra tablespoon of flour if the dough sticks to the side of the mixing bowl.
-Place in a plastic box with a lid and seal.
-Pop in the fridge overnight to prove. (up to 20 hours).
+• Sprinkle the yeast into the milk in a bowl and stir to dissolve (if using dried, just add it to the flour).
+Pour the milk into the flour and mix on a slow speed, then add the egg.
+Finally, add the butter and mix until you have a smooth, silky, elastic dough — approximately 10–12 minutes.
+Transfer to a lidded plastic container, seal and place in the fridge overnight to prove (up to 20 hours).

-• When you're ready to bake the next day knock back the dough and divide into 12 even pieces.
+• When you're ready to bake the next day, knock back the dough and divide into 12 even pieces.
 Roll each piece in turn on a lightly floured work surface using your cupped hand until it forms a smooth bun.
-Place the buns on a baking sheet lined with greaseproof paper.
-Leave to prove covered for a further 45-60 minutes depending on the room temperature (the dough is colder so it will take longer) or to speed the proving up you can place the buns in the oven, SWITCHED OFF with a bowl of freshly boiled water, don’t cover them.
-They will take 30-40 minutes to prove.
+Place the buns on a baking tray lined with baking paper and leave to prove, covered, for a further 50–90 minutes depending on room temperature (the dough is cold, so it will take longer).
+To speed up the proving, place the buns in the oven, switched off with a bowl of freshly boiled water — don't cover them.
+They will take 30-40 minutes to prove this way.
+Meanwhile pre-heat the oven 190°C fan/Gas 6.

 • Add 1-2 teaspoons of icing sugar and the vanilla extract to the cream and whip until the cream just holds its form.

-• Fill the buns with the almond filling using a spoon or a piping bag.
-Pipe or spoon the cream on top and then put the tops back on.
-Dust with icing sugar and enjoy.
+• Fill the buns with the almond filling using a spoon or piping bag.
+Pipe or spoon the cream on top, replace the lids, dust with icing sugar and enjoy.
+Best enjoyed on the day of baking.
+Unfilled buns can be frozen.

 Notes